A Matter of Time; Examining Forty Years of AIDS While Living through a Pandemic

 Curated by Shed Boren, Ph.D., Clinical Assistant Professor, Florida International University, and Yuni Villalonga, Chief Curator, Coral Gables Museum.

-The show also reflects trailblazing efforts to safeguard the artistic heritage of those who died of AIDS.
-Projects such as the fundraiser “Art Against AIDS” (1987), founded by Sheldon Lurie, and “The Estate Project for Artists with AIDS”, conceived by Patrick Moore and spearheaded in Florida by Patricia Jones, brought together key figures of the South Florida arts community.
-Touched by AIDS (1998,) an exhibition curated by Barbara Young, Margarita Cano and Helen L. Kohen at Miami-Dade Community College’s Centre Gallery, paved the way for other local curatorial initiatives that have been instrumental in granting artists whose lives were cut short by AIDS their due place in art history.
+The show captures trailblazing efforts to safeguard the artistic heritage of those who died of AIDS.
+Projects such as the fundraiser “Art Against AIDS” (1987;) the initiative “The Estate Project for Artists with AIDS”; and the exhibitions “What Now?”
+(1997), and Touched by AIDS (1998,) paved the way for other projects that have been instrumental in granting artists whose lives were cut short by AIDS their due place in art history.
 Included in the show are works by Carlos Alfonzo, Jon Fernando Brito, Wilfredo Brito, Humberto Dionisio, Fernando Garcia, Juan Gonzalez, Sheldon M. Lurie, Carlos A. Macia, and Adolfo Sanchez.
-“We are very thankful to our collaborators, The Vasari Project, and the Miami-Dade Public Library not only for facilitating the loan of important artworks, documents and ephemera, but also for their contribution to the research on the visual arts section of the exhibition.
-The input of librarian Barbara Young and artist and art administrator César Trasobares, active members of the Miami arts scene at the time, was instrumental to better understand a period that I did not experience personally.
-We also found a supportive response from collectors and the families of these artists, who loaned works and took the time to relate personal memories and make sure the story was told accurately,” said co-curator Yuneikys Villalonga.
+Works by Cesar Trasobares and Yucef Merhi add contemporary takes on the subject matter of the show.

-The show is curated by Shed Boren, Ph.D., Clinical Assistant Professor, Florida International University, and Yuneikys Villalonga, Chief Curator, Coral Gables Museum.
+The exhibition is curated by Shed Boren, Ph.D., Clinical Assistant Professor, Florida International University, and Yuneikys Villalonga, Chief Curator, Coral Gables Museum.

 Featured Image: AIDS quilt, Washington, D.C.
 Exhibition, Library of Congress, Prints & Photographs Division, photograph by Carol M. Highsmith [LC-DIG-highsm-13502]